crumbtoo/fexch/README.md

-# fexch
+# fexch: the world's first horizontal fetch script!

-the world's first horizontal fetch script its a cute fox idk. output text is small
+its a cute fox idk. output text is very minimal, slightly smaller than pfetch if you care about that